Galile0/pyrain/README.md

     * Heatmaps as Hexbin, 2D Histogram, Interpolated 2D Histogram
     * Optional logarithmic scaling of values to keep rare positions visible against common positions (like kickoff spawn)
     * Dynamically set resolution of the heatmap
+* Distance Plotting, graphical representation of ball chasers...or were you the one?! :O
 * Exporting Images (Currently only Exporting a single image at a time, no dynamic subplots as of yet)

 # Installation